envkey/envkey-source/README.md

 ### Working Offline

 envkey-source can cache your encrypted config so that you can still use it while offline.
-Just use the `--cache` flag, and your config will still be available (though possibly not up-to-date) the next time you lose your internet connection.
+Just use the `--cache` flag.
+Your config will still be available (though possibly not up-to-date) the next time you lose your internet connection.

 ### Examples